-If you want to successfully use digital marketing in China, you must become intimately familiar with Baidu: the leading Chinese search engine.
+If you want to successfully use digital marketing in China, you must become intimately familiar with Baidu: the leading Chinese international search engine.
 Baidu commands 68.5% of the search market in China, with its next largest competitor, known as ‘360 Search,’ falling far behind at 14.2%.

 Baidu itself is a tech company that moved in on search early.
 It adopted many of its initial ideas from Google, but quickly began to differentiate itself.
 It focuses solely on the Chinese language, which has given it space to nurture its understanding of Simplified Chinese.
 It grew in popularity because of its superior ability to understand Chinese text and thus deliver quality results for Chinese users.

 Baidu has several web properties outside of the search engine.
 It offers services, such as travel sites, music platforms, translation services, and much more to its users, with these web properties often prominently featured on the search results pages.
 Baidu is investing heavily in AI and autonomous cars.

 If you want to learn more about how to succeed with Baidu and expand your business into China, here is what you might find similar and different when venturing onto the Chinese search engine.